zhenyingfang/BDRC-Net/README.md

 # BDRC-Net

-This repository is the official implementation of BDRC-Net.
+This repository is the official implementation of [BDRC-Net: Boundary Discretization and Reliable Classification Network for Temporal Action Detection](https://arxiv.org/abs/2310.06403).
-**The code will be released after the paper has been accepted.**

 ## Requirements